BLCM/bl3mods/Apocalyptech/README.md

   anointments, etc, from the very beginning of the game.
 The main things I still haven't figured out is unlocking the Eridian Resonator and Translator, so those are still locked behind story progression.
-- `expanded_legendary_pools.txt` - Adds all unique items into the main legendary drop pools, not that BL3 needs bigger legendary pools.
-Includes all Bloody Harvest, Maliwan Takedown, and Mayhem 4 items (which will drop regardless of Mayhem level, even in normal).
+- `expanded_legendary_pools.txt` - Adds all legendary/unique items into the main
+  legendary drop pools, not that BL3 needs bigger legendary pools.
+Includes all Bloody Harvest, Maliwan Takedown, Mayhem 4 items (which will drop regardless of Mayhem level, even in normal), and DLC1 items.
 - `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
 All Standard-drop enemies will drop five items from the specified pool.